gabotechs/signway/README.md

 </p>

 <p align="center">
     A gateway that proxies signed requests to other APIs.
 Check the <a href="https://gabotechs.github.io/signway/">docs</a> for more info.
+If you are looking for the managed version checkout this link https://www.signway.io.
 </p>

 <p align="center">